 Jose’s story is heartbreaking, but he is far from the only survivor out there who was trafficked through a massage business.

-According to a newly-released report by the anti-human trafficking organization Polaris, in the entire United States, human trafficking is a huge booming business, operating in plain sight.
+According to a report by the anti-human trafficking organization Polaris, in the entire United States, human trafficking is a huge booming business, operating in plain sight.
+Estimates claim that illicit massage business earnings total nearly $2.5 billion a year across the industry.

 There are more than 9,000 illegally-operating massage parlors in America, according to Polaris’ study.
 The 2019 report, “Human Trafficking in Illicit Massage Businesses,” claims there is substantial evidence of workers being victimized, including being held against their will and forced to do commercial sex trafficking in businesses masquerading as being legit massage therapy establishments.